Great to have you, Rush Limbaugh, serving humanity would have my brain tied behind my back just to make it fair.

 You're going to find that quite a few traditional Democrat voters voted to raise taxes retroactively on the rich.

-And among those voters, you'll find enough, or a lot of Hispanic voters and a lot of female voters and a lot of other minority voters.
+And among those voters, you'll find enough, or a lot of Hispanic voters, and a lot of female voters, and a lot of other minority voters, because that's how they're aligned.

-They vote for two things, Santa Claus and progressive taxation on the rich.
+They vote for two things: Santa Claus and progressive taxation on the rich.

-Now we're going to keep track of this.
+Now, we're going to keep track of this.

-I've eye cowed this one.
+I've eyecalded this one.

-I listen to my ICAL.
+I listen to my eye Cal.

 Governor Brown said because the people of California voted to raise taxes on themselves, there will not be any cuts for schools and universities.